shan-alexander/data-engineering/GCP_STARTER.md

 ## Step 4: Create a workspace

+Dataform workspaces can be thought of as local branches of a remote repository, if Github (or other repo host) is configured.

+If no external repo hub is used, Dataform has an internal default repository system.

-Dataform workspaces can be thought of as branches.
-They can also be used simply to categorize different efforts, such as creating a separate workspace for data-engineering, data-analysis, and ml-models.
+An alternative way of using workspaces is to categorize/organize different efforts or teams, such as creating a separate workspace for data-engineering, data-analysis, and ml-models.
+This could also be achieved with different Dataform repos, instead of workspaces.

-I've seen smaller companies (less than 1000 employees) use workspaces to categorize different data efforts.
-I've seen huge companies (more than 100k employees) with large data teams (>50 engineers & analysts) use workspaces as personal branches, in which each workspace is an employee's name, and the workspace is used to pull & push syncs with the remote production branch.
+I've seen smaller companies (less than 800 employees, <15 data engineers & analysts) use workspaces to categorize different data efforts, and huge companies (100k+ employees) with large data teams (>50 engineers & analysts) use workspaces as personal branches, in which each workspace is an employee's name, and the workspace is used to pull & push syncs with a remote production repo hosted in Github.

+Additionally, I've seen the whole concept of Dev and Prod environments become "moot" due to improper Dataform setup.
+In one case, a large well-known company created two separate GCP projects, one for Dev and one for Prod.
+Engineers worked in the Dev Dataform repo, pulling from the Prod project, then adding code, then pushing to  remote Dev, and then switching to the Prod project to pull the whole Dev repo.
+The manual process of pulling was annoying, so they configured it to also pull automatically every hour.
+This made sure that Prod always matches Dev every hour.
+Hilarious.
+No point in having a Dev environment if pushes to Dev are automatically pulled into Prod with no review.

 For our walkthrough, we'll keep it simple.
-Name the workspace whatever you like.
+Name the workspace whatever you like, we'll only use 1 workspace with default settings.

 Then in your empty workspace, you'll see the option to initialize it.